awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-billingconductor-billinggroup.md

 ## Properties<a name="aws-resource-billingconductor-billinggroup-properties"></a>

 `AccountGrouping`  <a name="cfn-billingconductor-billinggroup-accountgrouping"></a>
 The set of accounts that will be under the billing group\.
-The set of accounts resemble the linked accounts in a consolidated family\.
+The set of accounts resemble the linked accounts in a consolidated billing family\.
 *Required*: Yes
 *Type*: [AccountGrouping](aws-properties-billingconductor-billinggroup-accountgrouping.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)